Megal/xcode-file-templates/README.md

 ## Templates

+### Presenter(MVP)

+Template for presenter.
+In MVP architecture each View has its own Presenter.

 ### Router

 Template for static routing.
 Supposed to be used by calling `navigate(from:to:)` method from presenter (MVP architecture).